Constructive S4 modal logics with the finite birelational frame property: Strong completeness of -regular diamond-regular logics

-For the case that $\varphi$ is of the form $\ps \psi$, if $\ps \psi \in \Phi $, then let us define $\Theta = \bfrm\Phi \cup \{\psi\}$, and let us assume toward a contradiction that $\Theta \vdash \lbrace \chi \in \lanfull \mid \ps \chi \not \in \Phi^+ \rbrace$.
-This means that there exist $\nec \theta \in \Phi $ and $\ps \chi \not \in \Phi $ such that $\theta \rightarrow\left( \psi \rightarrow \chi\right) \in \mathsf {GS4}$.
+For the case that $\varphi$ is of the form $\ps \psi$, if $\ps \psi \in \Phi $, then let us define $\Theta = \bfrm\Phi \cup \{\psi\}$, and let us assume toward a contradiction that $\Theta \vdash \lbrace \chi \in \lanfull \mid \ps \chi \not \in \Phi \rbrace$.
+This means that there exist $\nec \theta \in \Phi $ and $\ps \chi \not \in \Phi $ such that $\theta \rightarrow\left( \psi \rightarrow \chi\right) \in \Lambda$.
 From~\ref{rl:nec} and \ref{ax:k:box}, we obtain $\nec \theta \imp \nec(\psi \imp \chi)$, and thus $\nec(\psi \imp \chi) \in \Phi $.
 Then by~\ref{ax:k:dia}, we obtain $\ps\psi \imp \ps \chi$, and thus $\ps \chi \in \Phi $---a contradiction.
-Therefore $\Theta $ can be extended to a prime theory $\Upsilon $ such that $\Upsilon \not \vdash \lbrace \chi \mid \ps \chi \not \in \Phi \rbrace$.
+Therefore $\Theta $ can be extended to a \term{prime} \term{theory} $\Upsilon $ such that $\Upsilon \not \vdash \lbrace \chi \mid \ps \chi \not \in \Phi \rbrace$.
 It follows that $\Phi\rel_{\mathrm c} \Upsilon$.
 Moreover, $\psi \in \Upsilon $.
 By the induction hypothesis, $ ( \mathcal M_{\mathrm c} ^{{\Lambda}}, \Upsilon ) \models \psi$, so $( \mathcal M_{\mathrm c} ^{{\Lambda}}, \Phi ) \models \ps\psi$.

 Conversely, assume that $ ( \mathcal M_{\mathrm c} ^{{\Lambda}}, \Phi ) \models \ps\psi$, so $( \mathcal M_{\mathrm c} ^{{\Lambda}}, \Upsilon) \models \psi$ for some $\Phi \rel_{\mathrm c} \Upsilon$.
-By the inductive hypothesis, $\psi \in \Upsilon $; hence by \ref{ax:ref:dia}, we have $\ps\psi \in \Upsilon $, and thus $\psi\not\in \Upsilon^\ps$.
-It follows that $ \psi\not\in \Phi^\ps$, hence $\ps\psi\in \Phi$, as required. \end{proof}
+By the inductive hypothesis, $\psi \in \Upsilon $; hence by \ref{ax:ref:dia}, we have $\ps\psi \in \Upsilon $, and thus $\psi\not\in \Upsilon^{\centernot\ps}$.
+It follows that $ \psi\not\in \Phi^{\centernot\ps}$, hence $\ps\psi\in \Phi$, as required. \end{proof}

-It follows from the above considerations that all of the $\ps$-regular logics we consider are strongly complete with respect to their corresponding class of frames, and in particular any formula that is not derivable is falsifiable.
-(Completeness of $\mathsf{IS4}$ is well known and was first proven in \cite{servi1984axiomatizations}.)
+It follows from the above considerations that the intuitionistic modal logics \altterm{def:isf}{$\isf$}, \altterm{def:sfi}{$\sfi$}, \altterm{def:gsf}{$\gsf$}, and \altterm{def:gsfc}{$\gsfc$} are \term{strongly complete} with respect to their corresponding class of frames, and in particular any formula that is not derivable is \term{falsifiable}.
+Completeness of \altterm{def:isf}{$\isf$} is well known and was first proven in \cite{servi1984axiomatizations} and strong completeness follows from such a proof.